-It’s become a hot topic of conversation in the schoolyard, the media and in many households (“anyone got the Nutella?
+The last round became a hot topic of conversation in the schoolyard, the media and in many households (“anyone got the Nutella?
 I have two Tim-Tams and Weet-Bix to swap”).
 The marketing strategy is a familiar one, spend money and get a ‘free’ collectible.
 In this case, spend $30 and get a new toy in the shape of a Coles product.
-With 30 to collect and only until the end of the month to get your full set, hurry, shop now!
-But wait happy consumer, the promotion has been extended to September!
-Phew, your eager kids are thrilled, the pressure’s off to complete their collection in the next week.
+Again this time there’s 30 to collect and only ‘a limited time’ to get your full set, so hurry, shop now!

-You know the narrative all too well.
-Scrolling through the 8000+ listings of collectables on Ebay and joining the many swapping groups on Facebook.
-Trekking out to any supermarket offering the rare collectable that is missing from your child’s collection.
+You know how this plays out now and what to expect: There’ll be scrolling through the listings of collectables on Ebay, joining the many swapping groups on Facebook, or trekking out to any supermarket offering the rare collectable missing from your child’s collection.
 The grandparents save them too, knowing the cuddles and smiles they’ll be smothered with.

 An environmental nightmare

-Laura Trotta, an environmental engineer, calls the campaign, “an environmental nightmare” while other environmentalists have condemned Coles’ disregard for sustainable practice.
+Laura Trotta, an environmental engineer, calls the Coles minis campaign, “an environmental nightmare” while other environmentalists have condemned Coles’ disregard for sustainable practice.

 If only our damaged and degraded environment could nag like children do.
 Remind us that our decisions impact its wellbeing.
 Tell us when it is in pain.
 Call out to us to remember our canvas bags and to bring a reusable drink bottle.